HTML Previewer

 - Clear console button

-- Preserves history during session
+- Preserves history during the session

 - Shows error line numbers